Places

 Yoyogi-Uehara·¥¥¥

-Upscale but approachable.
-Lots to sample, mix of tourists and locals, consistently excellent.
+Upscale but approachable izakaya.
+Lots to sample, often with a mix of tourists and local customers.
+Consistently excellent but we recommend a reservation.

 Don't MissOrder widely and out of your comfort zone.
-The menu is meant to be shared.
+We love the shumai and handroll.

 Verified by Karalena (lived in Tokyo 6 months)